 » Computer Science Teachers (postsecondary)

-UAT provides a myriad of advanced software, tools and other advanced video game programming resources reflective of what’s new and emerging in the game industry.
+UAT provides a myriad of advanced coding software, tools and other advanced video game programming resources reflective of what’s new and emerging in the game industry.
 This fuels students to innovate and practice what they learn in real-world settings.
-Oculus Rift Virtual Reality is just one example of progressive technology that creates leading-edge immersive and social game experiences tied to computer programming games.
+Oculus Rift Virtual Reality is just one example of progressive coding technology that creates leading-edge immersive and social game experiences tied to computer programming games.
 UAT’s Game Jams provide opportunities beyond the classroom to develop game prototypes and stretch each year within a 48-hour period during a single weekend.
 Technology sandboxes also include such innovative idea-creation spaces as UAT’s New Technology Lab with work stations for Microsoft Kinect and:

 » Video Game Development